Camptonville to Sierra City

 Downieville

-Shortening the route: This ride is a cinch to shorten—if you start riding at the bridge across the Yuba and skip the last two miles into Downieville, you can do a 20-mile out-and-back with all the beauty of Sierra riding and only climb a paltry 1000 ft.
-If you want to add a bit of effort, I’d add the miles to Downieville—the town is charming, and the scenery is something more than the standard conifers you get from the climb at the other end.
+Shortening the route: This ride is a cinch to shorten.
+At the most extreme, if you start riding at the bridge across the Yuba and turn around two miles before Downieville, you can do a 20-mile out-and-back with all the beauty of Sierra riding and only climb a paltry 1000 ft.
+If you’re looking for an easy climb, ride from Downieville to Sierra City.
+If you’re in the mood for a rollicking, whoop-inspiring descent, do the 3.5-mile climb and descent west of the North Yuba River bridge.

 1. Nick